 Thankfully for fans who want to read ahead of the anime, there were many skipped chapters.
 To quickly summarize, if you don’t feel like waiting for Cells At Work!
 Season 2, then you should read Chapters 13, 14, 16, and 19 through 25.

-The second season could possibly be relatively short with only 11 episodes, but the other option is to supplement from side stories from Bacteria At Work! and Cells That Don’t Work!
+That’s the reason the second season will only be 8 episodes long.
+The only way David Production could have extended the main anime series was to supplement from side stories from Bacteria At Work! and Cells That Don’t Work!

 Although the main series has not been continued in over a year, the popular manga series inspired multiple spin-offs in 2017.
 The Bacteria At Work!
 (Hataraku Saikin) manga by Haruyuki Kichida is a story about good bacteria and bad bacteria waging war in the intestines.